JosieOnGit/Luniks/Historic Events/List of notable people.md

 His name, *Settler of Vászi*, is derived from the area in which he settled the Temple of Vestia, which is located between Álusken and Zhuehai, in a nature reserve that's commonly known as **"The Vászi"**.
 In both the countries it overlaps and its surrounding countries this name is frequently used, whereas the name **"Váseim"** is used throughout the countries in Ubunia.

+### Guardian Marten
+Marten, along with a number of others, is a **Junior Guardian** at the Temple of Vestia.
+Alongside Kágos, he studies to become a Temple Guardian in similar fashion to what Vászi currently is, minus the attire, which he strongly opposes.
+Unlike Vászi, Marten tends to wear formal clothing, usually meant for winter, that doesn't use the *White/Grey* dress code which is otherwise mandatory for Guardians.

+Marten bears **no Mask**, as he is granted one upon completing his apprenticeship.
+Nevertheless, Marten also stated that he *"strongly dislikes the feel of any mask"*, which may become troublesome to his *Guardian Inheritance*.

+Despite the fact he's mostly against the established standards within the Temple of Vestia, he does have a good heart and the right mindset to become a Guardian, as seen in **EXPOSURE // SNOW**.

 ### Ghost of Luna
 Appearance wise, the **Ghost of Luna** can be described as an androgynous person, dressing themselves very nonchalantly and regularly, being very vocal about their *distaste* in the traditional clothing of the Guardians and various other ghosts, and continuing to wear the same, basic style of clothing they used to wear before their Last Light.